derekburgess/jaws/docs/architecture.md

 outer layers; none belongs in `jaws.domain` or `jaws.ports`.
 The deterministic fakes live beside the contracts because service unit tests need the same lightweight install boundary.

 `jaws.storage` is an outer infrastructure package.
-It may depend inward on domain and port contracts and may eventually import the optional Neo4j driver, but the migration registry and its public status/planning records currently remain importable without that dependency.
-Cypher owned by versioned migrations belongs there; legacy commands may call the migration manager during the ratcheted transition but must not redefine schema objects themselves.
+It depends inward on domain and port contracts; its repository adapters accept driver-compatible objects without importing the optional Neo4j package, so migration and repository records remain importable in a core installation.
+Schema and evidence Cypher belong here.
+The capture command now consumes `CaptureRepository` and `PacketRepository`; it no longer owns database queries.
+Remaining legacy commands move their Cypher behind repositories incrementally under the same ratchet.

 `jaws.adapters` contains outer implementations of inward ports.
 Its standard runtime clock and UUID capture-ID generator import only domain contracts and the standard library; later